gvanem/wsock-trace/README.md

 ### Future plans:

-   1. Get the MinGW/CygWin ports working.
+   1. Get the decoding of calling function, file-name and lines in the MinGW/CygWin ports working.

-   2. Lua-script integration; use a *.lua file to exclude/include processes and/or functions to trace.
+   2. Lua-script integration; use a `*.lua` file to exclude/include processes and/or functions to trace.

    3. Injecting `wsock_trace.dll` into a remote process.
 Ref: